 Funeral services will be held on Saturday, December 21, 2019 at 1:00 pm at Webb Funeral Home, 1005 South 800 East in Preston, Idaho.
 Viewing will be on Saturday, December 21, 2019 at 12:00 until 12:45 pm also at Webb Funeral Home.
 Interment will immediately follow at the Cornish Cemetery.
 Memories and condolences may be shared with the family at: www.webbmortuary.com

-To send flowers to Irma's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Irma Fae Wilson, please visit our floral store.